 Quarterly national accounts - updated estimate

-This article presents key messages and data extractions based on Eurostat's updated estimation of quarterly gross domestic product (GDP) for the second quarter of 2017 in the European Union (EU-28) and euro area (EA-19) released on 13 October 2017.
+This article presents key messages and data extractions based on Eurostat's updated estimation of quarterly gross domestic product (GDP) for the third quarter of 2017 in the European Union (EU-28) and euro area (EA-19) released on 12 January 2018.
 This completes a sequence of quarterly estimates of European main national accounts aggregates (including employment) that are produced based on available country data (see previous news releases).
 Notable revisions for gross fixed capital formation and imports are mostly related to the incorporation of Irish data.

 - 1 Main statistical findings

 - 2 Context

 - 3 See also

 - 4 Further Eurostat information